Inviting your Team Members

 Please note that users will receive an invite email if you use Slack SSO or invite from ProdPad but if you use Google or SAML SSO, they will not receive an invite email, you would need to send them the link to login instead.

 To make things easier for you and your team, you can also set up SSO in order to bring users onboard without having to send individual invites.
+To browse all of our current SSO options, just click this link.

 To help your team members log in, we've written out a detailed login guide!